gabrieleteotino/bluish-capsule/content/post/2018-09-03-vsts-minimal-docker-build-agent.md

 date: 2018-09-03T11:36:11.054+02:00
 subtitle: "The default visual studio team service build agent image is too big.
 By removing some unused tools let's see if we can limit the size."
 author: Gabriele Teotino
-tags: ["cloud", "ovh", "vsts", "visualstudio", "docker", "ci", "continuous integration"]
+tags: ["cloud", "vsts", "visualstudio", "docker", "ci", "continuous integration"]
 categories: ["dev"]
-draft: true
+draft: false
 ---

 The official standard image with all the tools is 4Gb compressed and it is really too big for my tiny VPS server.
-The image includes a lot of tools that I don't use so I will remove those tools a see ho much disk space I can save.
+The image includes a lot of tools that I don't use so I will remove those tools and see ho much disk space I can save.

 <!--more-->